This site uses technical (necessary) and analytics cookies.

 For further information see Translation and legalisation of documents.

-If you are an Italian citizen you can obtain power of attorney at the authorised diplomatic-consular mission, with the exception of some European countries.
+If you are an Italian citizen you can obtain power of attorney at the authorised diplomatic-consular Mission, with the exception of some European countries, the list of which can be found on the website, or from a local notary.

 Otherwise, if you are a foreign citizen you may consult a local notary.